- Some mothers may deal with their own guilt by projecting it onto their children.

 One major reason may be that guilt is a painful emotion.
 Defined as either actual culpability (“the fact of having committed an offense, crime, violation or wrong”) or “a feeling of responsibility or remorse for some offense, crime, wrong, etc., whether real or imagined," guilt is a feeling most of us hate—and work to eliminate.
 That’s one of the reasons it is such a powerful tool for getting someone to do what you want them to do.
 It is also one of the reasons that most of us dislike people who try to make us feel guilty.
 (In recent years, psychoanalysts have focused less on guilt and more on its cousin, shame.)

 Early psychoanalysts understood that unconscious or unrecognized guilt was a driving force behind much neurotic behavior.
 Freud and Melanie Klein believed that anxiety about normal aggressive wishes towards parents—like the wish to get rid of one parent in order to be the most important person in the other parent’s life—could create guilt in young children that, if unresolved, could impact that child’s mental health throughout the rest of his or her life.
 Whether conscious or unconscious, guilt is an important factor in our lives.

 Guilt is not a nice feeling.
 We try to avoid it; when we cannot, we try to get rid of it, sometimes by trying to put blame on others through the psychological action called “projection.”
 “I don’t feel that way; she does,” we say.
 American psychoanalyst Jody Davies calls this a “hot potato” feeling—if a feeling is too painful to hold onto, we try to pass it on to someone else.

-When we cannot give the bad feeling away, we often get angry at the person who seems intent on making us feel it.
+When we cannot give a bad feeling away, we often get angry at the person who seems intent on making us feel it.
 “It is not my fault, it's yours,” or “I’m not the bad one, you are!” we think to ourselves (even if we do not verbalize it).